Parsons School of Design: History

-19th Century
+19th century

-First established as the Chase School, the institution was founded in 1896 by the American impressionist painter William Merritt Chase (1849–1916) in Manhattan.
-Chase led a small group of Progressives who seceded from the Art Students League of New York in search of an institution that would champion more free, dramatic, individualistic expressions in art.
-The Chase School would educate future luminaries of early American modernism, including Marsden Hartley and Edward Hopper.
-While a talented artist and teacher, Chase lacked the business acumen to run a growing school, and under new management, the Chase School was renamed in 1898 to the New York School of Art.
+First established in Manhattan in 1896 as the Chase School by its founder, American impressionist painter William Merritt Chase (1849–1916), who led a small group of artists away from the Art Students League of New York in search of a less traditional, more progressive institution.
+The Chase School educated several luminaries of early American modernism, such as Marsden Hartley and Edward Hopper.
+But whereas Chase was a talented artist and teacher, he lacked the business acumen to run a growing school; in 1898, under new management, it became the New York School of Art.